mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

         sample_var1: replace_content
 ```

-In the play above the variable ```sample_var1``` has defined at the play as a play keyword and then subsequently overwritten at  the task level.
+In the play above the variable ```sample_var1``` has been defined at the play as a play keyword and then subsequently overwritten at the task level.

 Running the playbook will yield the following output.